High School of Music & Art

-The High School of Music & Art, informally known as "Music & Art" (or "M&A"), was a public specialized high school located at 443-465 West 135th Street in the borough of Manhattan, New York, from 1936 until 1984.
+The High School of Music & Art (informally known as Music & Art or M&A) was a public specialized high school located at 443-465 West 135th Street in Manhattan, New York, from 1936 until 1984.
 In 1961, Music & Art and the High School of Performing Arts (est. 1947) were formed into a two-campus high school.
 The schools fully merged in 1984 into the Fiorello H. LaGuardia High School of Music & the Arts.

-Colloquially known as "The Castle on the Hill," the building that once housed Music & Art is located in the Hamilton Heights neighborhood of Harlem, in the campus of the City College of New York across the street from St. Nicholas Park.
+Colloquially known as "The Castle on the Hill," the building which once housed Music & Art is located in the Hamilton Heights neighborhood of Harlem, in the campus of the City College of New York across the street from St. Nicholas Park.
 The building now houses the A. Philip Randolph Campus High School, a magnet school of the New York City Department of Education.

 History

 New York City Mayor Fiorello H. LaGuardia started the high school in 1936, an event he described as "the most hopeful accomplishment" of his administration.
 As the mayor of New York City he wanted to establish a public school in which students could hone their talents in music, art and the performing arts.
 Music & Art was made up of three departments: Art, Instrumental Music, and Vocal Music.
 It was a magnet school, meant to draw talented students from all boroughs.
-In 1948, a sister school — the High School of Performing Arts — was created in an effort to harness students' talents in dance.
+In 1948, a sister school–the High School of Performing Arts–was created in an effort to harness students' talents in dance.

 Future Mad magazine contributors Al Jaffee, Will Elder, Harvey Kurtzman, John Severin, and Al Feldstein all attended Music & Art together in the 1930s.
-Comic book artists Ross Andru and Mike Esposito, did as well, though they were slightly younger than Jaffee and the rest.
+Comic book artists Ross Andru and Mike Esposito, did as well, although they were slightly younger than Jaffee and the others.

-R. O. Blechman, Milton Glaser, Ed Sorel, and Reynold Ruffins — three of the four co-founders of the design firm Push Pin Studios — were M&A students in the 1940s.
+R. O. Blechman, Milton Glaser, Ed Sorel, and Reynold Ruffins–three of the four co-founders of the design firm Push Pin Studios–were M&A students in the 1940s.
 Other M&A graduates from the 1940s include Bess Myerson, Allan Kaprow, and Hal Linden.

-Notable graduates from the 1950s included Gloria Davy, Diahann Carroll, Susan Stamberg, Billy Dee Williams, Peter Yarrow, Tony Roberts, James Burrows, Erica Jong, and Felix Pappalardi.
+Notable graduates from the 1950s include Gloria Davy, Diahann Carroll, Susan Stamberg, Jonathan Tunick, Billy Dee Williams, Peter Yarrow, Tony Roberts, James Burrows, Erica Jong, Felix Pappalardi, and Jeremy J. Shapiro.